EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ![Habit Tracker (3)](https://user-images.githubusercontent.com/111819437/236936740-f0cd75c5-697b-471b-b19a-4d071192a0e4.png)

-Fig.2 Shows the System Diagram for the project.
+Fig.2 [^1] Shows the System Diagram for the project.

-The System Diagram represents the different parts of the websited and how they relate to eachother.
-The website user uses Python to create the my.app file that interacts with the templates in HTML, as well as the Flask Library and other external libraries and My_Library to create the Python flask server.
+The System Diagram represents the different parts of the website and how they relate to eachother.
+The website uses Python to create the my.app file that interacts with the templates in HTML, as well as the Flask Library and other external libraries and My_Library to create the Python flask server.
 The arrows in the diagram indicate the data that is stored in the Social_net.db database, which utilizes the SQLite database engine.

 ## Wireframe
 ![name](https://user-images.githubusercontent.com/111819437/236926641-5bb8fcf1-dc2a-4a7a-a55c-a8e0f7744ea0.png)

-fig.3[^1] Shows the wirefram diagram for CasHub social network.
+fig.3 [^1] Shows the wirefram diagram for CasHub social network.

-This wirefram shows all the screen in the social netwrok(login, register, main page, statistics, personal profile and users profile).The arrows extending from the buttons to the screens indicate to the user which screen will be opened when they click and release the button
+This wirefram shows all the screens in the social netwrok(login, register, main page, statistics, personal profile and users profile).The arrows extending from the buttons to the screens indicate to the user which screen will be opened when they click and release the button.

 ## UML Diagram
 ![uml (3)](https://user-images.githubusercontent.com/111819437/236927524-8618af73-6f97-4098-b783-a046514fb2a4.png)

-Fig.4[^9]This UML shows the classdatabase_worker.
+Fig.4 [^9]This UML shows the class database_worker.

 This class is used to control the database interaction.
 It has 4 methods and 2 private instance variables.
 The __init__() method initializes the connection and cursor variables using the sqlite3 module.
 The search() method takes a SQL query as input and returns a list of tuples as a result.
 The get() method also takes a SQL query as input and returns only the first result as a tuple.
-The run_save() method executes the given SQL query and commits the changes.
-Finally, the close() method closes the database connection.
+The run_save() method executes the given SQL query and commits the changes and  the close() method closes the database connection.

 ## ER Diagram